-Another method is signed ECS mandate form which you have to download, take a print out, sign at proper mentioned space, scan it and upload again.
+Another method is signed ECS mandate form which you have to download, take a print out, sign properly at mentioned space, scan and upload it again.

-This is a one-time measure.
-Once done no need to do every time you invest in SIP.
-If you download from your dashboard it will come with all pre-filled details.
+This is a one-time procedure.
+You need not do it every time you invest in SIP.
+If you download from your portfolio dashboard, it will come with all pre-filled details.

-You can redeem amount at times of need and can cancel any time.
-Keeping in mind the exit load of the mutual fund.
+You can redeem the amount at times of need and can cancel any time.
+Keeping in mind the exit load (fee on exiting before maturity) of the mutual fund.

 Some of the advantages while investing through SIP are mentioned below